 If your child is injured or becomes ill at school, we are only permitted to administer emergency treatment.
-If you change your phone number, please let the office know the new number immediately.
-Please notify the school office of any change in emergency numbers, home address, and telephone numbers of parents' work.
 When parents or emergency contact persons cannot be reached and the nature of the accident or illness seems serious, 911 will be called to receive paramedic treatment, transportation to a medical facility and/or further recommended treatment.

 If the student becomes ill during school hours, students must be signed out at the office before going home.
 A child may not be sent home unless someone is contacted.
-Our office will contact parents or other designated persons before sending sick youngsters home.
-We must have alternate phone numbers for places to call.
-Unfortunately, the school does not have facilities to take care of sick children except on a very short-term basis.
+Our office will contact parents or other designated persons before sending sick student home.